 Each photograph shows an individual with and without their facemask with a quote underneath about how the Pandemic has affected them capturing a snapshot of St Albans under lockdown.
 Nic Madge plans to keep taking photographs for a full year to the end of September 2021.
 The full collection of images will then be added to St Albans Museums' collection.

-All the portraits will be displayed as a short film in the Timeline Gallery of St Albans Museum + Gallery when we reopen.
-This will be updated regularly as more photographs are taken and all the images are also viewable on Nic Madge's website.
+All the portraits are displayed as a short film in the Timeline Gallery of St Albans Museum + Gallery.
+This is updated regularly as more photographs are taken and all the images are also viewable on Nic Madge's website.